What is Matcha powder? All you need to know

 Where is Matcha Tea Grown

 Types of Matcha.
-Matcha Teas are produced in six different grades.
+The teas are produced in six different grades.
 Differing farming and processing methods result in a variety of productions from the most expensive and prized Ceremonial grades down to the more economical day to day varieties.

 The grinding of traditional Matcha Teas is done using stone, preferably Granite.
 A process not to be rushed as that can affect the final outcome.
 Grinding the tea leaves too quickly will result in an inferior product.
 Ceremonial Matcha's are fine ground by hand with the lesser grades being ground by machinery.
 Once the tea has been ground the colour of the higher grades is a very vibrant bright green whereas lower grades have a duller colour.